yannik-cyber/Resume/README.md

 ### Studies (Ba) of Media and Culture Science and Informatics – Oct 2015 - Oct 2019
 **University to Cologne - canceled because of change of Career**
-- no GPA, bc it was canceled
+- no GPA, bc I dropped out

 ### High-school diploma – Jun 2014
 **Humpis School Ravensburg**